zzzprojects/docs/entityframework-extensions.net/pages/documentations/options/column-mapping-audit-mode-type.md

 ---
 Name: ColumnMappingAuditModeType
-LastMod: 2023-03-01
+LastMod: 2025-06-23
 ---

 # ColumnMappingAuditModeType

 ## Description

-The `ColumnMappingAuditModeType` enum represents if a specific property should be included or excluded from the auditing.
+The `ColumnMappingAuditModeType` enum represents whether a property should be included or excluded from the auditing.
 The default value is `ColumnMappingAuditModeType.Inherit`.

 You can include or exclude all properties with the `Inherit` value using the [AuditModeType](audit-mode-type.md) enum.